gabrielrowan/Django-Products-Rest-API/README.md

 ### Future additions  :rocket:

 - In the future, I would like to add an enum field for `PriceType` to the `Product` model, so that you can specify whether the price type is `Per Item` or `Per Weight`.
-- For example, there are some products where you pay per item (ie. washing up liquid) and some products where you pay per weight (ie. potatoes).
+- For example, there are some products where you pay per item (ie. washing up liquid) and some products where you pay per weight (ie. potatoes) :potato: